 The ASQ certification exam contains 100 multiple choice questions.
 Candidates are given four hours to complete the open-book test.
 Questions cover inspection and testing, metrology, technical math and quality assurance.
 The exam is designed to gauge knowledge and comprehension, as well as the ability to apply, analyze and synthesize ideas.
 The ASQ certification is a lifetime certification that does not require renewing.

-Related to Become a Certified Mechanical Inspector: Certification and Career Roadmap
+Related to Certified Mechanical Inspector: Certification & Career Roadmap

 - Recently Updated